junxit/us-congress-bills-115/metadata.md

 - 2017-07-17 — Placed on the Union Calendar, Calendar No. 158.
 - 2017-07-17 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-223.
 - 2017-07-17 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 115-223.
+- 2017-07-18 — Rules Committee Resolution H. Res.
+454 Reported to House.
+Rule provides for consideration of H.R.
+2910, H.R.
+2883 and H.R.
+218. The resolution makes in order at anytime on the legislative day of July 20, 2017, for the Speaker to entertain motions that the House suspend the rules, relating to the bill H.R.
+2825.
+Also the rule provides that the Committee on Appropriations may at any time before 5 p.m. on Friday, July 21, 2017, file privileged reports to accompany measures making appropriations for the fiscal year ending September 30, 2018.
+- 2017-07-19 — Amendment (A001) offered by Ms. Tsongas. (consideration: CR H6007-6008, H6023-6024; text: CR H6007)
+- 2017-07-19 — Amendment (A002) offered by Mr. Lynch. (consideration: CR H6008-6009; text: CR H6008)
+- 2017-07-19 — Amendment (A003) offered by Mr. Beyer. (consideration: CR H6009-6010, H6024-6025; text: CR H6009)
+- 2017-07-19 — Amendment agreed to Committee of the Whole
+- 2017-07-19 — Amendment failed in Committee of the Whole
+- 2017-07-19 — Amendment failed in Committee of the Whole
+- 2017-07-19 — Committee of the Whole House on the state of the Union rises leaving H.R.
+2910 as unfinished business.
+- 2017-07-19 — Considered as unfinished business. (consideration: CR H6023-6027)
+- 2017-07-19 — Considered under the provisions of rule H. Res.
+454. (consideration: CR H6001-6010)
+- 2017-07-19 — DEBATE - Pursuant to the provisions of H. Res.
+454, the Committee of the Whole proceeded with 10 minutes of debate on the Beyer amendment No. 3.
+- 2017-07-19 — DEBATE - Pursuant to the provisions of H. Res.
+454, the Committee of the Whole proceeded with 10 minutes of debate on the Lynch amendment No. 2.
+- 2017-07-19 — DEBATE - Pursuant to the provisions of H.Res.
+454, the Committee of the Whole proceeded with 10 minutes of debate on the Tsongas amendment No. 1.
+- 2017-07-19 — DEBATE - The House proceeded with 10 minutes of debate on the Watson Coleman motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House with an amendment to add at the end of the bill a section pertaining to no eminent domain authority under section 7(h) of such Act.
+- 2017-07-19 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2910.
+- 2017-07-19 — House amendment agreed to: On agreeing to the Lynch amendment (A002) Agreed to by voice vote.
+- 2017-07-19 — House amendment not agreed to: On agreeing to the Beyer amendment (A003) Failed by recorded vote: 192 - 236 (Roll no. 400).
+- 2017-07-19 — House amendment not agreed to: On agreeing to the Tsongas amendment (A001) Failed by recorded vote: 180 - 249 (Roll no. 399).
+- 2017-07-19 — House amendment offered
+- 2017-07-19 — House amendment offered
+- 2017-07-19 — House amendment offered
+- 2017-07-19 — House amendment offered/reported by : Amendment (A001) offered by Ms. Tsongas.(consideration: CR H6007-6008, H6023-6024; text: CR H6007)
+- 2017-07-19 — House amendment offered/reported by : Amendment (A002) offered by Mr. Lynch.(consideration: CR H6008-6009; text: CR H6008)
+- 2017-07-19 — House amendment offered/reported by : Amendment (A003) offered by Mr. Beyer.(consideration: CR H6009-6010, H6024-6025; text: CR H6009)
+- 2017-07-19 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+454 and Rule XVIII.
+- 2017-07-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-07-19 — Mr. Upton moved that the Committee rise.
+- 2017-07-19 — Mrs. Watson Coleman moved to recommit with instructions to the Committee on Energy and Commerce. (text: CR H6025)
+- 2017-07-19 — On agreeing to the Beyer amendment (A003) Failed by recorded vote: 192 - 236 (Roll no. 400).
+- 2017-07-19 — On agreeing to the Lynch amendment (A002) Agreed to by voice vote.
+- 2017-07-19 — On agreeing to the Tsongas amendment (A001) Failed by recorded vote: 180 - 249 (Roll no. 399).
+- 2017-07-19 — On motion that the Committee rise Agreed to by voice vote.
+- 2017-07-19 — On motion to recommit with instructions Failed by recorded vote: 189 - 239 (Roll no. 401).
+- 2017-07-19 — On passage Passed by the Yeas and Nays: 248 - 179 (Roll no. 402). (text of amendment in the nature of a substitute: CR H6006-6007)
+- 2017-07-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Beyer amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Mr. Beyer demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2017-07-19 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Tsongas amendment, the Chair put the question on adoption of the amendment and by voice vote announced that the noes had prevailed.
+Ms. Tsongas demanded a recorded vote, and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2017-07-19 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 248 - 179 (Roll no. 402).(text of amendment in the nature of a substitute: CR H6006-6007)
+- 2017-07-19 — Roll call votes on amendments in House
+- 2017-07-19 — Roll call votes on amendments in House
+- 2017-07-19 — Rule provides for consideration of H.R.
+2910, H.R.
+2883 and H.R.
+218. The resolution makes in order at anytime on the legislative day of July 20, 2017, for the Speaker to entertain motions that the House suspend the rules, relating to the bill H.R.
+2825.
+Also the rule provides that the Committee on Appropriations may at any time before 5 p.m. on Friday, July 21, 2017, file privileged reports to accompany measures making appropriations for the fiscal year ending September 30, 2018.
+- 2017-07-19 — The House adopted the amendment in the nature of a substitute as agreed to by the Committee of the Whole House on the state of the Union.
+- 2017-07-19 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2017-07-19 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2910.
+- 2017-07-19 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
+- 2017-07-19 — The previous question on the motion to recommit with instructions was ordered without objection.
+- 2017-07-19 — The previous question was ordered pursuant to the rule.